Gelli Printing

 You’ll love gelli printing if…

-- you'd rather experiment than plan a finished piece.
+- you'd rather experiment than plan a finished piece

-- you want fast, satisfying results in a single session.
+- you want fast, satisfying results in a single session

-- you like texture and layering more than precise detail.
+- you like texture and layering more than precise detail

 What you'll need to get started

 Rolls paint evenly across the plate.
-A 4-inch brayer is the right size for most plates.
+A 4-inch roller fits most plate sizes.

 If you like this, also try